tazama-lf/docs/Community/Tazama-Contribution-Guide.md

 From a DevOps perspective, we make use of the following tools:

- - [Helm](https://helm.sh/) to define the build and deployment of our software
+ - [Helm](https://helm.sh/) to define the build and deployment of our system
  - [Jenkins](https://www.jenkins.io/) to automate our build, test and deployment processes
  - [Kubernetes](https://kubernetes.io/) for the automated deployment of containers and to scale and manage our containerized system components
  - [Newman](https://learning.postman.com/docs/collections/using-newman-cli/command-line-integration-with-newman/) to automatically execute Postman tests as part of the automated build, test and deployment process